OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 * Inter-layer and between-layer relationships

-The requirements [6-7] for semantics for layered topology and relationships are partially fulfilled, there may be need for some additional semantics.
-Other core requirements [8-10] are not supported by RFC8345:
+The requirements REQ-SEMANTIC for semantics and REQ-LAYER-NAVIGATE for layered topology and relationships are partially fulfilled, there may be need for some additional semantics.

+Other core requirements REQ-EXTENSIBLE, REQ-PLUGG and REQ-GRAPH-TRAVERSAL are not supported by RFC8345:

 *  Extensible with metadata